awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-kendra-datasource-s3datasourceconfiguration.md

 ## Properties<a name="aws-properties-kendra-datasource-s3datasourceconfiguration-properties"></a>

 `AccessControlListConfiguration`  <a name="cfn-kendra-datasource-s3datasourceconfiguration-accesscontrollistconfiguration"></a>
 Provides the path to the S3 bucket that contains the user context filtering files for the data source\.
+For the format of the file, see [Access control for S3 data sources](https://docs.aws.amazon.com/kendra/latest/dg/s3-acl.html)\.
 *Required*: No
 *Type*: [AccessControlListConfiguration](aws-properties-kendra-datasource-accesscontrollistconfiguration.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)